favarete/GodotGameAnalytics/README.md

 void progressionFail_3(String progression01, String progression02, String progression03)
 void progressionFail_3_WithInt(String progression01, String progression02, String progression03, int score)
 ```
-Use this when a player succeeds the attempt.
-When using a 3 tier hierarchy structure you've the option to use a function with only Strings or to use a function with 3 Strings and an aditional integer as in the case above.
+Use this when the player succeeds the attempt to progress.
+When using a three-tier structure you have the option to use a function of Strings only or a function composed of Strings and an integer value, as in the case above.

 More information about *Progression Events* can be found [here](http://www.gameanalytics.com/docs/ga-data).